Crypto staking can help you earn rewards and grow your portfolio.

 When users stake crypto, they effectively commit their funds to the respective blockchain network, which chooses validators based on the amount of funds that are pledged.
 The more funds that are pledged, the higher the chance that the participant will be selected as the validator.
 Validators help record and validate transactions on the blockchain, while ensuring the security and integrity of all recorded data on the blockchain.

-Staking is only available for tokens that use the Proof-of-Stake (PoS) model of payment processing rather than the Proof-of-Work (Pow) model.
+Staking is only available for tokens that use the Proof-of-Stake (PoS) consensus mechanism rather than the Proof-of-Work (PoW) mechanism.

 The Proof-of-Work Model

-The Proof-of-Work (PoW) model was the original verification method pioneered by the Bitcoin blockchain.
+The Proof-of-Work (PoW) consensus mechanism is the original verification method pioneered by the Bitcoin blockchain.

-Under this model, users validated transactions by solving complex cryptographic problems and adding blocks to the chain.
-Those who did so were rewarded for their work with coins of the blockchain on which they were working.
-This became known as mining.
+Under this model, users validate transactions by solving complex cryptographic problems and adding blocks to the chain.
+In return, the user who successfully solves the problem receives rewards for their work with newly minted coins or transaction fees generated by the network on which they are working.
+This process is referred to as mining.

-In the first few years of the blockchain, users only needed a basic home computer to get involved in the PoW model.
+PoW consensus mechanisms effectively consist of a competition between ‘miners' to solve cryptographic problems.
+Earlier on, for PoW coins like Bitcoin, users only needed a basic home computer to get involved in the PoW model.
 But as mining competition increased for the world’s most popular PoW cryptocurrencies, the process required more computing power to mine a single token.

 To mine major cryptocurrencies these days, you need an extremely powerful, customized computer that might cost thousands or even hundreds of thousands of dollars to build and operate.